faris-shi/python_practice/README.md

 9. **TIC TAC TOE**

    a command-line game of tic-tac-toe to practice OOP

 10. **Binary Search**

    implements binary search through out two ways

+11. **Words Graph**

+   represent a sentence as a graph with direction and weight.